hsghori/CS-Notes/high-performance-computer-architecture.md

 if we can guess correctly but the same performance as highly associative caches if we guess incorrectly.

 ##### Picking a cheaper replacement policy
-LRU is one of the best replacement policies to decrease the imiss rate.
-HOwever, on a cache hit LRU requires that we caeck and decriment the counters in the set.
+LRU is one of the best replacement policies to decrease the miss rate.
+However, on a cache hit LRU requires that we search and decrement the counters in the set.
 This requires some power and slows down the hit time. __NMRU__ or "Not most recently used" replacement is a policy that attempts to keep the hit time of LRU while reducing the number of items to be checked.
-Basically, on a hit we save the most recenlty used block and randomly pick from the rest of the blocks. __PLRU__ or "pseudo LRU" replacement is a policy that keeps one bit on each line - when a line is accessed its bit becomes 1.
+Basically, on a hit we save the most recently used block and randomly pick from the rest of the blocks. __PLRU__ or "pseudo LRU" replacement is a policy that keeps one bit on each line - when a line is accessed its bit becomes 1.
 When we need to replace something, we pick from the blocks with a 0.
-When we set the last bit from 0 to 1, we flip all the othe rbits from 1 to 0.
+When we set the last bit from 0 to 1, we flip all the other bits from 1 to 0.
 We can see that PLRU is better than NMRU and worse than LRU but uses more data.

 #### Reducing miss rate